bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ng add ngx-bootstrap
 ```

-Ng add is a convenient way to import 3rd party libs that will update `angular.json` and `package.json` with any changes we need, as well as automatically import the 3rd party module into our root app module.
-Don't forget to restart the client server!
+Ng add is a convenient way to import 3rd party libs that will update `angular.json` and `package.json` with any changes we need.

-Your root app module should now look like this:

-__src/app/app.module.ts__
+✏️ Update __src/app/app.module.ts__.
+Once you're done, don't forget to restart the server!

 @diff ../8-state-city-options/app.module.ts ./app.module.ts
 @highlight 5, 29